Privacy and Digital Rights in the Time of COVID-19; Apps & Beyond

 Director at Ada Lovelace Institute

-Carly Kind is the Director of the Ada Lovelace Institute, an independent research body focused on ensuring data and AI work for people and society.
-She is a human rights lawyer with expertise in technology policy and digital rights.
+Carly Kind is the Director of the Ada Lovelace Institute, an independent research body and think tank with a mission to ensure data and AI work for people and society.
+She is a human rights lawyer and leading authority on the intersection of technology policy and human rights.

 Carole Bayle